 Q17.
 For jobs posted for “University Employees Only”, what is required for TOS employees to be eligible to apply?

-A. After working 67 work days from initial date of hire.
+A. After working 67 work days from initial date of hire within a calendar year.
 The TOS Coordinator will advice after you have reached 67 work days.

 Q18.
 If I accept a temporary full time appointment for six months or less with UMD, can I still be on TOS?